What is the Berks Trail Challenge?

 More Trails to Explore!

-*Disclaimer some information may not be up to date .
+Note: Some information on these websites may not be up to date.

 Berks Trail Challenge FAQs

-- Do my ‘free spaces’ have to be in Berks County?
+- Do my ‘free space’ trails have to be in Berks County?

-No; while Berks County has plenty of parks, trails, and historic sites to explore, your free spaces can occur in other counties or even states.
+No. While Berks County has plenty of parks, trails, and historic sites to explore, your extra trails can be from other counties or even states.

 - When is the deadline to submit my completed trail card?